-He led the Lady Night Hawks to the NAIA National Championships in 2003, also earning NSCAA Region Coach of the Year honors, and for the last three seasons his Thomas squad was ranked nationally in the NAIA.
+He led the Lady Night Hawks to the NAIA National Championships in 2003, also earning NSCAA Region Coach of the Year honors, and the last three seasons his Thomas squad was ranked nationally inthe NAIA.

 Prior to starting the Thomas University women's soccer program, Faulconer was an assistant caoch with the Thomas University men's soccer program during the 1998-99 season.
 He also served as Deputy Commissioner of the professional Eastern Indoor Soccer League from 1996-98.
 In addition to his duties at Thomas, Faulconer also served as the Director of Girls Player Development for the Tallahassee United Futbol Club and on the staff with the Tallahassee-based Warner Soccer.
 Faulconer holds a USSF National B License and is a member of the Florida and Georgia Youth Soccer Association Olympic Developmental coaching staff.